Manhunt (Star Trek: The Next Generation)

 "Manhunt" is the nineteenth episode of the second season of the American science fiction television series Star Trek: The Next Generation, the 45th episode overall, originally broadcast on June 19, 1989.

 Set in the 24th century, the series follows the adventures of the Starfleet crew of the Federation starship Enterprise-D. In this episode, the Enterprise must transport delegates to a conference, one of whom is an extremely man-hungry Lwaxana Troi with eyes for Captain Picard.

-Drummer Mick Fleetwood from the British-American rock band Fleetwood Mac plays an Antedean dignitary in this episode.
+Mick Fleetwood, drummer and namesake of the British-American rock band Fleetwood Mac appears, in this episode only and in heavy makeup, as an Antedean dignitary.